Captain4LK/RvnicRaven-ray/README.md

 5. Get the assets, download data.zip from here: https://github.com/Captain4LK/RvnicRaven-ray/releases/ and unpack it.
 6. Place the data directory in bin/ so that the path to main.json is: ``bin/data/main.json``

-* First, clone this repository: ``https://github.com/Captain4LK/RvnicRaven-ray``

-* Rvnic Raven requires SoftLK-lib, instructions for compilling it can be found in its repository: https://github.com/Captain4LK/SoftLK-lib

 # Credits (code)

 Rvnic Raven incorporates code from multiple different sources.
 Here is a list of them, with license and file specified.
 The files itself contain additional notes about the source.